apache/zeppelin/docs/docs/development/howtocontributewebsite.md

 <br />
 ### Alternative way

-You can directly edit .md files in github's web interface and make pullrequest.
+You can directly edit .md files in `/docs/` dir at github's web interface and make pull-request immediatly.

 <br />